carbon-language/carbon-lang/mlir/docs/Rationale/RationaleLinalgDialect.md

 transformations.
 But it's still too hard for newcomers to use or extend.
 The level of performance you get from Halide is very different depending on whether one is a seasoned veteran or a newcomer.
-This is especially true as the number of transformations grow.
+This is especially true as the number of transformations grows.
-- Halide raises rather than lowers in two ways, going counter-current to the design goals we set for high-level codegen abstractions in in MLIR.
+- Halide raises rather than lowers in two ways, going counter-current to the design goals we set for high-level codegen abstractions in MLIR.
 First, canonical Halide front-end code uses explicit indexing and math on scalar values, so to target BLAS/DNN libraries one needs to add pattern matching which is similarly brittle as in the affine case.
 While Halide's performance